Aviah/one-click-django-docs/multiple_sites.md

 8. ~/.fabricrc

+If you made configuration changes for this site, save these file to the repository `etc` directory as well.

-When all the files copied to the repository /etc directory, add the files and commit.
+Add the files and commit.

 *Note: If you don't want to keep these files in a repo, copy to another directory, e.g. ~/myrpojects/mysite1/etc/*

-*Note: If you made other configuration changes for this site, to other files, save these file to the repository etc directory as well*

 **Database Dump**